The Vault Report

 What is the difference between melt value and what a refiner pays?

 Melt value is the theoretical value of the pure metal content.
 Refiners typically pay 85-95% of melt value to cover refining costs, assay fees, and profit margin.
-Vance's calculator shows both values.
+The Desk's calculator shows both values.

 How many grams are in a troy ounce?